 I can laugh about it now of course, but back then that fear and anxiety and pressure was VERY real.
 On my first day, I had a rude awakening.
 Teaching wasn’t what I thought it would be.
 It wasn’t even what my student-teaching self thought it would be.
 I remember thinking, “Gee, when my classes end and all I have to do is teach it will be so much easier.”
 I was so naive.
 Soooo naive.
 If you’re reading this, you are probably a teacher and you likely know what I’m talking about.
 So, my hope in this post is twofold.
 1.)
 I want to remind myself what it’s like to be a new teacher (which, we basically all are every fall) and 2.) help other teachers prepare for the day they are most likely to go home crying (not parent-teacher conferences, that’s another post for another time).
 Even if new kids are added to your roster after you’ve labeled and alphabetized it all.
 You’ll be okay.
 Promise.

 For the first 2 weeks of school, I like to make sure I have PLENTY of activities (see the above story).
 From the minute they walk in the door, they have something to do.
-Each desk is ready with a sharpened pencil, first day of school Play-doh mat, mini can of Play-doh, and a drawing/writing page (word search on the back).
+Each desk is ready with a sharpened pencil, first day of school Play doh mat, mini can of Play-doh, and a drawing/writing page (word search on the back).
 Throughout the day we work on other FUN things–my goal is to get them super excited about the rest of the year.
 You can find my First Day of School Activities pack here.

 I keep these conversation dice (is anyone else as obsessed with foam dice like me?!) handy so we can do some pair share, whole group and table group get-to-know-you activities.
 These natural moments are perfect for setting the stage if you need to practice sitting “EEKK” style, whole body listening, or whatever you know you’ll be working on.

 Another thing I make sure to have handy are books.
 LOTS of them.
 I am a book hoarder, and something tells me I’m in good company.
 I collect them like some women collect shoes or purses, and I value them just the same.
 I keep a tub of back to school books right by my teacher chair where I do my read-alouds and anytime I feel like there’s down time or we just need a break from learning about a new procedure or whatever…I read a book.
 The beginning of the year is crazy, not just for you either.
 Kids like listening to stories.
 It’s that simple.
 Read to them and you can even teach them your “listening to a book” expectations, whatever they are.
 Waiting until the end to ask questions?
 Make a “C” in the air if you make a connection instead of telling me about it while I’m reading?
 Criss-cross applesauce?
 Assigned spots on the rug?
 So much of a successful day can be attributed to early classroom management, which starts on day 1 and is present throughout every single second of your teaching day.
-So, read some fun back to school books and teach some expectations while you do it.
+So, read some (you can find the complete list of back to school books here) fun back to school books and teach some expectations while you do it.
 Easy peasy.

 This one kinda goes with the profession.
 No matter how long you’ve been teaching, you’ll get to the point where you realize it’s pretty much inevitable that the longer you plan for a lesson plan, the more likely it is to not go as planned (#truth).
 So, just as I learned on my first day of teaching, you may need to change it up a bit if something you are trying to do isn’t working.
 I had planned all kinds of games that we played in my 4th grade student teaching year, only to quickly realize that 2nd graders are still very much 1st graders on the first day and it just wasn’t going to work.
 Time to move on and do something else.
 This is why #1 is so important (make sure you have other things to do if your plans don’t go as planned!).
 Use your gut teacher instinct and….write what you noticed down so you remember it for next year (assuming you’ll be teaching at least the same grade level)–good teachers are always reflective AND actually doing something to make their lessons better.
 After 7 years of teaching 2nd grade, I still don’t type or write my plans in anything other than pencil, simply because I know something will need to change (it’s very common for me to think something will only take one day and it actually takes two–especially if I’m talking about math!).
 You can find this weekly planning page here.